-The effectiveness of nerhydronate in the treatment of bone diseases
+The effectiveness of neridronate in the treatment of bone diseases

-Neridronate is used to treat bone diseases such as osteoporosis, Piaget’s disease, OI and CRPS.
+Neridronate is used to treat bone diseases such as osteoporosis, Paget’s disease, OI and CRPS.

 In some cases, these diseases affect the performance of orthopaedic implants and compromise bone regeneration.
 For this reason, the development of an effective surface (also thanks to the administration of neridronate) of cells and their regeneration may depend on the functionality of the cells.
 To verify the effectiveness of treatments, it is necessary to monitor cell physiology, the length of the number of actin filaments in order to evaluate the treatments followed.
 In bone, the balance between bone matrix synthesizing osteoblast and bone resorption can be influenced by local and systemic factors, as well as by physiological factors in pathological conditions, which result in unbalanced bone renewal and directed towards greater bone resorption.

 The bisphosphonates, molecules structurally similar to inorganic pyrophosphate, act.
 Commonly the role of inorganic pyrophosphate is to prevent calcification of soft tissues and act in the bone regulation of mineralization processes.